Europe has so many beautiful landscapes across its fifty countries that it’s hard to know where to start looking.

 Our guide to the most beautiful landscapes in Europe criss-crosses the continent, taking you to some of the most beautiful scenery in the world.
 We also suggest things to do at each location, and the best time to visit.

-- 10 SWISS ALPS – the Bernese Oberland
+- 9 10.
+Swiss Alps – the Bernese Oberland

-After much deliberation we opted for Epirus, in the north-west of mainland Greece.
-This rugged and remote corner of the country is one of the hidden gems of Europe.
+Epirus, in the north-west of mainland Greece, a rugged and remote corner of the country, is one of the hidden gems of Europe.

 It’s also a real step back in time, to a partly forested mountainous area where many get by on sheep and goat farming.
 It’s also home to the world’s deepest gorge, some of the most beautiful villages in Europe and some beautiful coastline along the Ionian Sea.

 Top of the list of places to see in Epirus is the Vikos-Aoös National Park in the Pindus Mountains, close to the Albanian border.
 The Vikos Gorge is the deepest in the world, the Voidomatis river having carved 490 metres down into the landscape.

 This is very close to the stunning Zagorochoria, a series of over forty mountain villages.
 Many of these are joined by stone arched bridges built across the many rivers of the area in the 18th and 19th centuries.
 While here, be sure to seek out beautiful old villages including Dilofo and Konitsa, and the Ayia Paraskevi monastery in Monodendri.

 Visitors to the east coast of Corfu will have seen the spectacular coast of Epirus from across the Ionian Sea, and it has some great places to visit.
 The best of the seaside towns is Parga, and Syvota, just to the north, also has some lovely beaches.

 And if you want to get back to the 21st century, the place to do so is the regional capital, Ioannina, which has a lovely old town and a young population thanks to its university, with plenty of tavernas and bars to try out.